Chat API: REST API and WebSocket integration for third-party applications

 role: "OPERATOR" | Messages from a live operator |

-2. Conversation Events WebSocketโ
+Conversation Events WebSocket

-Monitor conversation events across all user sessions.
+Monitor conversation events across all customer sessions.

 Connection URL: